 The new three-storey building was designed as crescent shaped to wrap around a retained oak tree in the courtyard, located to the south of Langwith College on the University campus.

 To give the building an aesthetically pleasing and sharp look, aluminium was used on the façade cladding, roof edges and fascia.
 IKO Polymeric’s Armourplan P PVC roofing membrane in slate grey was specified to compliment the dark grey colour of the cladding and roof edges.
-Chemplas, who managed the roof installation, chose Armourplan P membrane to meet the guarantee requirements of the client, also contributing to the BREEAM rating of the building.
+Chemplas, who managed the roof installation, chose Armourplan P membrane to meet the guarantee requirements of the client and contribute to the BREEAM rating of the building.

 The crescent shape roof required attention to details and a neat installation which was achieved to a high standard by Chemplas.
 Armourplan P membrane made the installation easier thanks to its flexibility.
 Whilst suitable for extended guarantees, this membrane is still only 1.2mm thick, making the complex detailing easier.
 With high quality polymer throughout – even on the lower layers – and high performance reinforcement, Armourplan P membrane offers a robust solution.